birdofpreyru/csurf/README.md

   value itself, to be directly compared to its value in the cookie.

 - [Signed Double-Submit Cookie][owsap-csrf-double-submit]
-  approach is essentially the same, but it requires the cookie with token to be signed and verified on the server side.
+  approach is essentially the same, but it requires the cookie with the token to be signed and verified on the server side.
 This way, even if a bad actor controls a sub-domain, and thus is able to overwrite the token cookie for the protected domain, it will be detected by the server.

-  This mode of CSRF protection is provided by this library when [`cookie` option](#cookie) is set to the object with cookie configuration enabling the signature (`signed` flag).
-Because of the way it is implemented (the token in request is verified against the &laquo;secret&raquo; stored in one of these cookies), it is actually necessary to sign and protect from modification that &laquo;secret&raquo; cookie, to which those [`cookie` option](#cookie) is actually applied.
+  This mode of CSRF protection is provided by this library when the [`cookie` option](#cookie) is set to the object with cookie configuration enabling the signature (`signed` flag).
+Because of the way it is implemented (the token in request is verified against the &laquo;secret&raquo; stored in one of these cookies), it is actually necessary to sign and protect from modification of that &laquo;secret&raquo; cookie, to which that [`cookie` option](#cookie) is actually applied.
 Also, as the frontend does not really need to know that &laquo;secret&raquo; to send requests, it won't hurt to also opt for [`HttpOnly`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie#httponly),